Homepage / Bullion Investment Basics: Bullion Glossary / B - Bretton Woods

 After ratification in 1945, these organizations became operational.

-The chief features of the system were an obligation for each country to adopt a monetary policy that maintained the exchange rate by tying its currency to the U.S. dollar's value to the price of gold.
+The chief feature of the system was an obligation for each country to adopt a monetary policy that maintained the exchange rate by tying its currency to the U.S. dollar's value to the price of gold.

 The IMF was established to bridge temporary imbalances of payments.

-By the early 1960s, the value of the U.S. dollar against gold and under the system of fixed exchange rates was seen as overvalued.
+By the early 1960s, the value of the U.S. dollar was overvalued against gold and the system of fixed exchange rates.

-In the 60's, there was a sizable increase in U.S. domestic spending from the Vietnam War and President Lyndon B. Johnson's "Great Society's" programs of Medicare, Medicaid and the "War on Poverty."
+In the 60's, there was a sizable increase in U.S. domestic spending from the Vietnam War and President Lyndon B. Johnson's "Great Society" programs of Medicare, Medicaid, and LBJ's "War on Poverty."

 These policies gradually decreased the value of the U.S. Dollar against gold, causing currency markets to become greatly unbalanced.